 #6 Shonen More Often Includes Action

 Shonen anime is nothing short of action.
 Shonen is the anime genre/demography with the most action.

-Seinen animes can also contain action, but all Shonen animes contain action.
+Seinen anime may also contain action, but it’s as if all Shonen animes do.

-Animes that are known by everyone who has an interest in anime and fall into the action category:
+Animes that are known by everyone who has an interest in anime and fall into the action category, very very mostly Shonen:

-Attack On Titan, One Piece, Bleach, Fullmetal Alchemist: Broterhood, One Punch Man, My Hero Academia, Naruto, Hunter x Hunter.
+Attack On Titan, One Piece, Bleach, Fullmetal Alchemist: Broterhood, My Hero Academia, Sword Art Online, Naruto, Hunter x Hunter.